 Verizon Communications Inc. is the major local telephone service provider throughout the Greater Richmond region.
 AT&T and Cavalier Telephone are the largest competitive providers.
 Other telecommunications providers include Comcast, Earthlink, MCI, TMobile and US LEC.

 An extensive fiber optic network with digital switching capability and a Synchronous Optical Network (SONET) with self-healing fiber optic rings insures uninterrupted service.
 ISDN/PRI is available at all locations served by Verizon.
-Special Access services (DIS, DS#, OC-12 and OC-48) and Enhanced 911 emergency service are available throughout Hanover and the Richmond metropolitan area.
+Special Access services (DIS, DS#, OC-12 and OC-48) and Enhanced 911 emergency service are available throughout Hanover.

 Internet service providers (ISPs) include Cavalier, Clear, Comcast, Earthlink, Globalweb.net Solutions, HughesNet, LocalNet, Sprint and Verizon.

-With roots that stretch back to 1850, Virginia Natural Gas serves more than 275,000 residential, commercial and industrial customers in southeastern Virginia.
+Virginia Natural Gas serves more than 275,000 residential, commercial and industrial customers in southeastern Virginia.
 Based in Norfolk, Virginia Natural Gas is one of the fastest growing natural gas distribution companies in the country and is known for its outstanding customer service.
-AGL Resources, the parent company of Virginia Natural Gas, is one of the nation's preeminent distributors of natural gas.

 Dominion is one of the nation's largest producers and transporters of energy, with a portfolio of approximately 28,200 megawatts of generation, 11,000 miles of natural gas transmission, gathering and storage pipeline and 6,300 miles of electric transmission lines.
 Local service is provided by Dominion Virginia Power.